humit/kubernetes-the-hard-way/README.md

-# The Changes In This Fork

-This fork of kubernetes-the-hard-way tutorial aims to introduce changes that would be suitable in terms of system administration.
-The most basic difference will be using the package managers instead of pre-built binaries and manual installations.
-This would bring the ubernetes installation closer to a production environment.

 # Kubernetes The Hard Way

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/).